top of page

 Day 1: Vancouver to Whistler (121 km, 1 hr 40 min)

 As you leave Vancouver, follow the Sea to Sky Highway (Highway 99), a route known for its stunning views.
 Draw inspiration from my Sea to Sky Highway post to choose your stops along the way.
-This is a trip that can take under 2 hours or multiple days to complete, depending upon your choices.
+This trip can take under 2 hours or multiple days to complete, depending on your choices.

 A mountain with campers parked in front